matteototaro/jtWebsite/content/posts/amsterdam.en.md

 						<code>Church in Amsterdam</code>
 					</figcaption>
 		</figure>
 		<p>It's a beautiful city and seeing all these commuters with their bicycles reminds you that all the other countries are in the past.
-Everyone's calm and mind their own business, unlike in Italy.</p>
+Everyone's calm and minds their own business, unlike in Italy.</p>
 		<figure>
 			<a class="lightgallery"
 				href=/images/uploads/amsterdam/7HD.jpg